sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 Finally, click on the "``Add Webhook``" button.

 GitHub will immediately test the webhook and show the result on the next page.
-If you see a ``tick`` next to the webhook, that means it's working.
+If you see a ``tick`` next to the webhook, that means it's working (note, you may need to refresh the page).

 <!-- This next part is removed as it's also in the next lab